January 4, 2017

 Food Security Situation

 - In addition, the lack of humanitarian access in Somalia and conflict in Sudan, South Sudan, and Eritrea has resulted in an influx of refugees into Ethiopia.
 Since September 2016, over 30,000 refugees from South Sudan have entered Ethiopia.
 According to the UN, the average number of refugee arrivals from South Sudan into Ethiopia has decreased from approximately 1,000 refugees per day as of early September to approximately 630 refugees per day.
-As of November, the total number of refugees and asylum seekers in Ethiopia is more than 743,000, making Ethiopia the largest refugee hosting country in Africa.
+As of November, the total number of refugees and asylum seekers in Ethiopia is more than 780,000, making Ethiopia the largest refugee hosting country in Africa.

 Food Assistance Programs

-For 2016, in partnership with Catholic Relief Services (CRS), Food for the Hungry (FH), Relief Society of Tigray (REST), and Save the Children, International (SCI), Office of Food for Peace (FFP) targets food insecure Ethiopians with long-term development interventions through the PSNP to reduce chronic food insecurity.
-The PSNP is the first line of response for targeted areas in any food security crisis.
+For 2016, in partnership with Catholic Relief Services (CRS), Food for the Hungry (FH), Relief Society of Tigray (REST), and Save the Children International (SCI), the Office of Food for Peace (FFP) targets food insecure Ethiopians with long-term development interventions through the PSNP to reduce chronic food insecurity.
+PSNP is also the first line of response for targeted areas in any food security crisis.
 The PSNP addresses the basic food needs of approximately 8 million chronically food insecure people through the predictable seasonal transfer of food and cash resources, as well as the creation of assets that generate economic benefit to the community as a whole.

-FFP partners with the UN World Food Program (WFP) and CRS to provide relief food assistance that saves lives and reduces human suffering of those affected by climatic and other shocks, as well as meeting the basic nutrition requirements of refugees.
-In addition, FFP provideds specialized nutrition commodities for the treatment of acute malnutrition to WFP, UNICEF and the Office of U.S. Foreign Disaster Assistance's partners.
+FFP partners with the WFP and CRS to provide relief food assistance that saves lives and reduces human suffering of those affected by climatic and other shocks, as well as contributes to meeting the basic energy requirements of refugees.
+In addition, FFP provides specialized nutrition commodities for the treatment of acute malnutrition to WFP, UNICEF and the Office of U.S. Foreign Disaster Assistance’s partners.

 |U.S. Dollars||Metric Tons|